Supinic/supibot-package-manager/docs/commands.md

 They create an interface for the chat user to interact with.
 Any communication with the bot, external APIs or other bots is done via commands.

-## List
+## Definition
 The active command list can be found in the [commands](../commands) directory.
-Each directory consists of the command's definition in `index.js` files.
+Each directory consists of the command's definition in its `index.js` file.
-The directory can contain more files such as tests, but that's currently unsupported and not suggested.
+The directory can contain more files such as JSON data, modules or tests.
-This means all flags, cooldowns, static data, aliases and dynamic descriptions are all available along with its JavaScript code.

-## Definition

-Supibot is rather unique in the fact that it stores its commands inside of a database table.
-This allows for extremely easy reloading and testing without interrupting the bot runtime.
-As such, version control is non-existent with the database alone, but thanks to this repository, all changes are stored within the commands' index files.

-### Table structure
+### Command structure

 - Name
     - This is the main name of the command.
 It will be used in any external reference to it.